ApopheniaPays/dextassistant/README.md

 ## Support?
 Support is for _closers_.

 As I'm sharing this for free, I won't give you any support or any guarantees, and if you choose to use it I don't owe you anything for any reason.
 It's presented as-is, use it only at your own risk.
-What you see is what you get.If you have questions you'll have to do your own research and figure out the answers yourself.
+What you see is what you get.
+If you have questions you'll have to do your own research and figure out the answers yourself.
 I'm grouchy, don't bother me.

 ## The Murky Depths From Whence This Came